department-of-veterans-affairs/vets-api/modules/vba_documents/app/swagger/vba_documents/v2/description.md

 * Progress beyond the `received` status can be simulated for testing.
 A `Status-Override` header can be passed on the `/uploads/{id}` endpoint to change the status of a submission to simulate the various status scenarios.

 In the production environment:
-* The date that the Benefits Intake API submits the documents downstream(indicated by the `received` status)  is used as the official VA date of receipt.
+* The date that the Benefits Intake API submits the documents downstream (indicated by the `received` status)  is used as the official VA date of receipt.
 This is usually the same day as when the documents are submitted by users, but not always.
-* If the document's final destination is VBMS, it can fall into an `error` state until the status of vbms is returned.
+* If the document's final destination is VBMS, it can fall into an `error` state until the status of VBMS is returned.
 * If the document's final destination is another VA system besides VBMS, it can fall into an `error` state until the status of `success` is returned.